OfficeDev/outlook-dev-docs/docs/actionable-messages/message-card-reference.md

 ---
-title: Actionable message card reference | Microsoft Docs
+title: Legacy actionable message card reference | Microsoft Docs
 description: Learn about the available fields for actionable message cards and design guidelines for creating an effective card.
 author: jasonjoh

 ms.topic: reference
 ms.technology: o365-connectors
-ms.date: 04/05/2018
+ms.date: 04/16/2018
 ms.author: jasonjoh
 ---

-# Actionable message card reference
+# Legacy actionable message card reference

+> [!NOTE]
+> This document describes the original JSON format for the actionable message card format.
+This has been replaced with the [Adaptive Card format](adaptive-card-reference.md).
+Microsoft recommends that new actionable message integrations use the Adaptive Card format, and existing integrations consider updating to Adaptive Card format.

 Cards are meant to provide easy to read, at-a-glance information that users can very quickly decipher and act upon when appropriate.
 As such, the guiding principle for designing great card is "content over chrome," which means cards are straight to the point and minimize the use of anything that would be distracting such as icons or custom colors.